 Each time they produce the desired brain activity, they receive positive feedback through auditory or visual cues, or tokens, and negative feedback for undesired brain activity.

-The neurofeedback intervention for insomnia aims to minimize hyperarousal.
+The neurofeedback intervention for Neurofeedback for insomnia aims to minimize hyperarousal.
 If the patient manages to reduce this state as it occurs, they receive positive feedback.
+Neurofeedback for Insomnia is used for some other common sleep issues including

 Neurofeedback for Anxiety